neondatabase/website/content/docs/introduction/usage-metrics.md

 - When you reach your limit on the [Free Tier](/docs/introduction/plans#free-tier) or [Launch](/docs/introduction/plans#launch) plan, you cannot create additional projects.
 Instead, you can upgrade to the [Launch](/docs/introduction/plans#launch) or [Scale](/docs/introduction/plans#scale) plan, which offers allowances of 10 and 50 projects, respectively.
 - Extra projects are available with the [Scale](/docs/introduction/plans#scale) plan in units of 10 for $50 each.

+## Feedback

+We’re always looking for ways to improve our pricing model to make it as developer-friendly as possible.
+If you have feedback for us, let us know via the [Feedback](https://console.neon.tech/app/projects?modal=feedback) form in the Neon Console or our [feedback channel](https://discord.com/channels/1176467419317940276/1176788564890112042) on Discord.
+We read and consider every submission.

 <NeedHelp/>